nadvornix/Calderon2020_statistical_replication/Readme.md

 ## Replication of statistics from data from paper Subjective likelihood and the construal level of future events: A replication study of Wakslak, Trope, Liberman, and Alony (2006)

 Authors of this paper kindly published their [data in OSF](https://osf.io/5x8dp/?view_only=).
 They didn't publish their code.
-Here I wrote script in R that calculates statistics for experiment 1 and 2 in their [paper](https://osf.io/preprints/psyarxiv/gd6ej).
+Here I wrote a script from scratch in R that calculates statistics for experiment 1 and 2 in their [paper](https://osf.io/preprints/psyarxiv/gd6ej).

 ## Main result: Statistics seems to be reproducible.

-By which I mean that I am getting same statistics and I can reproduce Figure 3 (figures/exp2_crossing_plot.png).
+By which I mean that I am getting same statistics and I can reproduce Figure 3 (see figures/exp2_crossing_plot.png).

 Small discrepancies: